Shvayg, Kindele, Shvayg, Shvelbele

 Over there not far away,

-In the railroad car;
+into the railroad cars,

-O mother, don’t leave me alone,
+“Oh, Momma, don’t leave me alone,

-I want to go with you!
+I want to go with you.”

-For your brothers, sisters and parents
+because your brothers, sisters and parents

-Be quiet, little child; be still, dear heart.
+Be quiet, little child, be quiet fawn,

-They sent them to their deaths.
+sent to their deaths,

 Treblinka over there,

-That’s the Jewish cemetery.
+that is the Jewish cemetery.

-Whoever goes there stays there
+Whoever goes there, stays there

-O mother, don’t leave me alone.
+“Oh, Momma, don’t leave me alone,

-I want to go with you!
+I want to go with you.”

 Dort nisht vayt,